fitriadyaa/fitriadyaa/README.md

 #### I'm a Designer and Developer working in Bandung, Indonesia.

-- 🌱 I’m currently learning all about Flutter, NextJS and UI/UX Design
+- 🌱 I’m currently learning all about Flutter, Dart, Typescript, Javascript and UI/UX Design
 - 💬 Ask me everything about programming and ui/ux
 - 📫 Reach me: